SuleimanFarah/sunpy/GSOC/2020/GSOC-2020-Abhijeet-Manhas.md

 ## Why this Project?

 I started using SunPy last winter; initially for AIA maps in slides for a session.
 From November I started to interact with the community by joining the riot channel and mailing list.
-I then explored its issues and tried to work on various submodules out of which sunpy/net seems to be more intriguing for me, I continued some client PRs and by making them compatible with current SunPy’s version, I became familiar with changes undergone by the submodule and how works.
+I then explored its issues and tried to work on various submodules out of which sunpy/net seems to be more intriguing for me, I continued some client PRs and by making them compatible with current SunPy's version, I became familiar with changes undergone by the submodule and how works.
 Fido naturally seemed to be an obvious project for me in SunPy after the ideas list were out and I was very excited to go for it.

 # The Project Plan